Skip to Content

 You can’t go wrong stopping anywhere along the coast that might tempt you.

-Walk on the beaches or explore one of the many state parks, natural forests, wildlife refuges, and marine reserves.
+Walk on the beaches or explore one of the many state parks, natural forests, wildlife refuges and marine reserves that dot the coast.
 Each town has a chamber of commerce or visitors center with maps, tide tables and suggestions for local activities.

 Pin it for later!